The council is responsible for:

 Dr Hashim Abdeen is a medical registrar at the Gold Coast Hospital and Health Service (HHS).
 He was the 2017 Chair of the Australasian Junior Medical Officers Committee (AJMOC), and the Chair of the Queensland State Junior Medical Officer Forum (JMOFQ).

-Dr Abdeen has been one of the Gold Coast HHS AMA Queensland Council of Doctors in Training representatives for the past couple of years and was the President of the Doctors in Training Society of Gold Coast in 2016.
-Currently, he is a sitting member of the RACP College Training Committee.
-He feels that these leadership roles have put him in a unique position to gauge the advocacy, training, and wellbeing needs of doctors in training.
-He has aspirations to complete his physician’s training and one day become a medical administrator.
+Dr Abdeen has been one of the Gold Coast HHS AMA Queensland Council of Doctors in Training (CDT) representatives and is the current Deputy Chair.
+He was also President of the Doctors in Training Society of Gold Coast in 2016.
+Currently, he is a sitting member of the Royal Australasian College of Physicians College Trainees’ Committee (CTC), member of the Medical Board National Training Survey (NTS) Advisory Committee, member of the MDA National State Advisory Committee and Director on the Board of the Confederation of Postgraduate Medical Councils (CPMEC).
+He aspires to complete his physician training in Rheumatology and one day become a medical administrator.

 Specialist Craft Group Representative